How this Work Came About

 However, If and only if there is truth, then eventually at some time in human history these simple concepts may become as commonplace as the things they describe.
 It will be up to like minded others to help carry Neu Theory forward, as there is a lot of work required to integrate these ideas into the foundation of everyday science.

-If you like what you see, please consider supporting this effort.
+If you like what you see, please share it with others.